changelab-hq/jason/README.md

 # Jason

-Jason is still in a highly experimental phase with a rapidly changing API.
-Production use not recommended - but please give it a try!
+Jason is still in an experimental phase with a rapidly changing API.
+It is being used in some production applications, however it is still in 0.x.x series versions, which means that any 0.x version bump could introduce breaking changes.

 ## The goal